robhami/ZTM_JS/GitHubREADME.md

 $

 ```
-Then do steps as before, add, commit, push.
+Then do steps as before- commit and push commands.
 This then updates index.html but has the previous versions under commits.

+#### git pull command ####